anowell/wkhtmltopdf-rs/README.md

 # wkhtmltopdf-rs
-High-level Rust bindings for wkhtmltopdf
+High-level Rust bindings for wkhtmltopdf.
+This is a wrapper around the low-level binding provided by [libwkhtmltox-sys](https://github.com/anowell/libwkhtmltox-sys).

 ## WIP